History-deterministic Parikh Automata: Closure Properties

 and define $C' = C_1 \cdot C_2$, which is is semilinear due to Proposition~\ref{propsemilinearclosure}.
 Then, $L(\aut', C') = L(\aut_1, C_1) \cap L(\aut_2, C_2)$ and the following function~$\hstrat$ is a resolver for $(\aut, C)$: let $\hstrat_i(w) = ( q_i, (a, \vec{v}_i),q_i' )$ and define $\hstrat(w) = ( (q_1, q_2),(a, \vec{v}_1 \cdot \vec{v}_2),(q_1', q_2') )$.

 Now, consider closure under inverse homomorphic images.
-In~\cite{KR}, it has been shown that \dpa and \pa are effectively closed under inverse homomorphic images.
-We follow the same construction as in~\cite{KR} to show that \hdpa are closed under inverse homomorphic images.
+Klaedtke and Rueß have shown that \dpa and \pa are effectively closed under inverse homomorphic images~\cite[Property~4]{KR}.
+We follow their construction to show that \hdpa are closed under inverse homomorphic images.
 In fact, a similar construction is also used to show that regular languages are also closed under inverse homomorphic images~\cite{Hopcroft}.

 Consider a homomorphism $h: \Sigma^* \rightarrow \Gamma^*$.
 Given an \hdpa $(\aut, C)$ with $\aut=(Q,\Gamma \times D, q_\init, \Delta, F)$, we construct another \hdpa $(\aut', C)$ with $\aut'=(Q,\Sigma \times D', q_\init, \Delta', F)$, such that $L(\aut', C) = h^{-1}(L(\aut, C))$.
 Note that the set $C$ is the same in both automata.
 Intuitively, $\aut'$ processes a letter~$(a, \vec{v})$ by simulating a sequence of transitions in $\aut$ processing $(b_1, \vec{v}_1), \dots ,(b_m, \vec{v}_m)$ with $h(a)=b_1 \cdots b_m$, and $\vec{v} = \sum_{i=1}^{m}\vec{v}_i$, for $m \in \nats$.
 The \nfa~$\aut'$ has the same set $Q$ of states as $\aut$, and $\aut'$ has a transition from state~$p$ to state~$q$ with label~$(a,\vec{v}) \in \Sigma \times D'$ if and only if there is a sequence of transitions labeled with $(b_1, \vec{v}_1), \dots ,(b_m, \vec{v}_m) \in (\Gamma \times D)^*$ taking $\aut$ from state $p$ to state $q$, and $h(a)=b_1 \cdots b_m$, and $\vec{v} = \sum_{i=1}^{m}\vec{v}_i$.
 It is easy to see that the set $D'$ thus obtained is finite, and that $(\aut', C)$ accepts the language $h^{-1}(L(\aut, C))$.